The FC'ing Guide

 As an FC you'd always wish be near or by a - somewhat LoS Location, with addition of having as MUCH SIGHT/VISION as humanly possible.
 Adjust your camera any way possible for you to maintain vision of all paths possible that might affect you later.

-- Zoom the duck out, you're in no need of seeing your pretty mog on your character.
+- Zoom the fuck out, you're in no need of seeing your pretty mog on your character.
 Start playing the game and forget about cosmetics in this case.

 With your back against the wall (incases of rogues), your vision on that location is approx 100 yard incoming path.
 Thats ALOT compared to you sitting in a place immune to ambushes and several LoS opportunities.
 And yet flag cap is only max 30 yards away, two rolls or 1 blink and you're there.